 In our increasingly wired world, how do we carve out time for silence, especially for those born after the development of the Internet, those who have always had technology at their fingertips?
 Kay Stone, as part of MSP 2.0, examines the pros and cons of our accelerated world of digital gadgets and provides practical guidance for moments of unplugging to enter into the silent and sacred..

-Maureen Hooch looks at “white privilege” as it relates to the culture of the United States.
+Maureen Hoock, as part of MSP 2.0, looks at “white privilege” as it relates to the culture of the United States.
 She uses Blessed Chaminade’s Five Silences and Marianist mindfulness as avenues to draw one to greater empathy and understanding for the need for a true discipleship of equals in modern culture.

 Father Tom Schroer, SM, as part of MSP 2.0, shares stories from spiritual masters and in the process guides the reader to the importance of emptying the mind in order to fill the heart with a “faith of the heart.”
 Of interest to Father Tom is the value of the later years of life to this spiritual process.

 LeeAnn Meyer, as part of MSP 2.0, has developed a practical guide for using the Five Silences with families, including with young children.
 Be it dance time, coloring scripture pages, or praying the rosary together, there is something for every family in this guide.